Università Cattolica del Sacro Cuore

 Degree programmes

-In case you don’t have a S1 form along with you, you can still obtain health insurance in Italy, including the Italian National Health Service by voluntary subscription - "iscrizione volontaria al SSN".
-Voluntary subscription for students costs € 149.77 per calendar year (January to December).
+In case you do not have a S1 form, you can still obtain health insurance in Italy by voluntary subscription - "iscrizione volontaria al SSN".
+Voluntary subscription for students costs € 700 per calendar year (January to December).

 You must bring proof of internationally valid health insurance coverage, effective for the same duration as your Visa term, to the Italian Embassy or Consulate when applying for your Student Visa.

-If you do not have existing internationally valid health insurance, a number of private providers offer qualifying coverage for Italy that can be applied for and obtained in your home country.
+If you do not have existing internationally valid health insurance, several private providers offer qualifying coverage for Italy that can be applied for and obtained in your home country.

-Even if you have private insurance, you can also register to the National Health Service (“Servizio Sanitario Nazionale,” aka “SSN”) upon arrival in Milano.
+Even if you already have private insurance, you can register with the National Health Service (“Servizio Sanitario Nazionale,” aka “SSN”) too upon arrival in Milan.
 Registering with the SSN is warmly suggested because it entitles international students to the same treatment as Italian citizens.
-This includes: choice of a general practitioner, who can visit you free of charge, and who will refer you to specialists (dentists, orthopedics, etc.); admission to public or certified private hospitals; doctor on duty-continuous assistance service (guardia medica) free of charge; lower fees for tests; medical fees exemption for chronic diseases.
-It costs € 700.00 per calendar year (January to December).
-If you enroll in September, you should purchase first a private health insurance for 12 months, and then you can subscribe to the SSN.
-To register, go to the ATS (Local Health Office) of your city zone and take with you:
+Voluntary subscription for students costs € 700 per calendar year (January to December).
+Please note that if you enroll in September, you should purchase private health insurance for 12 months first, and then you can subscribe to the SSN.

 • self-certificate of enrolment at Università Cattolica (downloadable from iCatt).